calebplum/yealink-dialler/README.md

 ## Usage
 Setup is simple.
-Fill in your phone's details in the variables at the top of the script.
+Fill in the phone's details in the variables at the top of the script.
 The Internal Parameters section does not need to be modified.
 Make sure your phone is configured to allow Action URI calls from your computer, this can be done in the phone's web interface in Features > Remote Control.